andrewcampi/DotScrape/README.md

 ### Clicking on a link with a specific URL substring
 Syntax:
 ~~~
-click the link with "{URL substring}"
+click the link with "{URL substring}" in the url
 ~~~
 Example #1:
 ~~~
-click the link with "example.com"
+click the link with "example.com" in the url
 ~~~
 Example #2:
 ~~~
-Click the link with "https://example".
+Click the link with "https://example" in the url.
 ~~~
 This will click on the first link with the URL substring provided, so be very specific with your provided URL substring so there is not confusion due to duplicates.
 You need to use double quotes in your command.